We accept newly registered companies with foreign UBOs.

 We welcome the opportunity to help foreign entrepreneurs to incorporate a company and receive a Dutch bank account.
 As a foreign national it can be incredibly difficult to start a company and open a bank account.
 We provide expert consultancy and excellent banking services for your business to expand in the Netherlands.

-- NL IBAN: a multi-currency account with 35+ major currencies
+- NL Local IBAN: a Global Business Account with 35+ major currencies

 - An administration prepared by accredited accountants